mmiller2890/ELK-Stack-Project/README.md

 Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - 98.24.172.61

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by Jump Box.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- The ELK server can be accessed by Web1, Web2, and the Jump Box

 A summary of the access policies in place can be found in the table below.